 Re: 2022 State of Origin III: Maroons V Blues

-Agreed on the selections and I don’t think slater is some master coach (though he may be!) but he was very impressive all series long and absolutely coached rings around Fittlerthe bone wrote: ↑July 14, 2022, 12:57 am This was on Freddy’s selections more than anything else.
+the bone wrote: July 14, 2022, 12:57 am This was on Freddy’s selections more than anything else.
 Crighton over Wighton, Tupou over Addo-Carr, and leaving Jake Trb out of origin I. Bizarre decisions that had a huge influence on the series result.

 A couple of other thoughts - not sure I’m buying that Billy Slater is suddenly a master coach.
 And good for Ben Hunt having that runaway try at the end - he’ll forever be known for gifting the 2015 GF to the Cowboys, so moments like tonight will ease that burden if only just slightly.